Dew Point Sensors vs. Temperature and Humidity Sensors: Key Industrial Differences

 Relative humidity (RH%), or how much water vapor is in the air compared to its maximum capacity at that temperature.

-These sensors provide useful environmental monitoring for everyday applications but have limitations in precision and sensitivity, especially when humidity is extremely low.
+These sensors provide useful environmental monitoring for everyday applications, it is rarely sufficient as a high-precision dew point measurement instrument when humidity is extremely low.

 Unit of measurement: °C for temperature, %RH for humidity